-- 1. No RPL credit request is possible for the modules indicated with a1. - 2.
-A student, who already registered twice for a particular module (examination paper/practical work) and has not yet met the pass requirements, will only be allowed to renew the registration for the qualification with the consent of the dean and on recommendation by the Director: Business School. - 3.
-A student who failed a module twice will not be allowed to register for that module again and will therefore forfeit the chance to complete the BML programme. - 4.
-For the presentation of any module to be feasible, at least ten students (excluding modules needed for completion of studies) must register for the particular module. - 5.
+- 1. No RPL credit request is possible for the modules indicated with a. - 2.
+A student, who already registered twice for a particular module and has not yet met the pass requirements, will only be allowed to renew the registration for the module with the consent of the dean and on recommendation by the Director: Business School. - 3.
+A student who failed a module for a third time will not be allowed to register for that module again and will therefore forfeit the chance to complete the BML programme. - 4.
+For the presentation of any module to be sustainable, at least ten students (excluding modules needed for completion of studies) must register for the particular module. - 5.
 An academic year is not equal to one calendar year.
 The BML is a part-time programme and therefore it takes students longer to complete an academic year.
 One academic year takes approximately 15 calendar months to complete. - 6.
-Students that fail modules will take longer to graduate.
+Students that fail modules will take longer to graduate. - 7.
+Class attendance of all modules is compulsory.